glome/glome-wp/readme.txt

 Two widgets will let these newly created anonymous, "soft accounts" to be linked with other anonymous accounts.
-The same Wordpress site accessed by the same person on multiple devices can be personalized without ever asking for usernames, email addresses or passwords.
+The same Wordpress site accessed by the same person on multiple devices can be personalised without ever asking for user names, email addresses or passwords.

 This will make the Wordpress site stand out from the rest.

+== Demo ==

+Working demo can be found at [http://wp.glome.me].

 == Installation ==